-The new Essential Gear series of watches from Luminox consists of three version of the same model, each designed for its own domain.
-The Luminox Essential Gear Sea was created for the combat divers, L.E.G.Land (we’ll talk of it later) caters to the needs of land-based spec. ops. teams, and the Luminox Eessential Gear Air SAR (ref.
+The Essential Gear series from Luminox consists of three versions of the same model, each designed for its domain.
+The Essential Gear Sea was created for the combat divers, L.E.G.Land (we’ll talk of it later) caters to the needs of land-based spec. ops. teams, and the Essential Gear Air SAR (ref.
 3059.SAR) is designed with pilots (and sky-divers) in mind.

-The screaming color scheme makes the dial especially easy to read and looks cool, if that’s what you are looking for from a military-styled watch.
+The screaming color scheme makes the dial especially easy to read and looks cool if that’s what you are looking for from a military-style timekeeper.

-The traditional “1-12” set of big and bold Arabic numerals is accompanied with a less common “13-23” set that lets you read current time in military format.
+The traditional “1-12” set of big and bold Arabic numerals is accompanied by a less common “13-23” set that lets you read current time in military format.

-Like the rest of the pack, the watch is water resistant up to 200 meters so you can easily use it as a diving watch.
+Like the rest of the pack, the case is water-resistant up to 200 meters so you can easily use it as a diving tool.
 I mean, you never know where you will land the next time.

 Many watches in this price range come equipped with Japanese quartz calibers from Miyota, however this ref.
-3059.SAR is surprisingly powered by a Swiss made quartz movement that guarantees high reliability and efficiency.
-Of course, don’t expect anything fancy behind the solid case back that, too, seems to be crafted from the same carbon-reinforced plastic as the rest of the case: history tells us that, even if marketed as “Swiss Made”, the quartz calibers ticking inside relatively inexpensive timekeepers are usually of the same “throw-away” variety as other similarly price watches with a lot humbler “Japan Mov’t” stamped on their backs.
+3059.SAR is surprisingly powered by a Swiss-made quartz movement that guarantees high reliability and efficiency.
+Of course, don’t expect anything fancy behind the solid case back that, too, seems to be crafted from the same carbon-reinforced plastic as the rest of the case: history tells us that, even if marketed as “Swiss Made”, the quartz calibers ticking inside relatively inexpensive timekeepers are usually of the same “throw-away” variety as other similarly-priced watches with a lot humbler “Japan Mov’t” stamped on their backs.

 Luminox Essential Gear Air Search And Rescue (SAR, ref.
-3059.SAR) quartz watch specification
+3059.SAR) specification

 Price range: $295 (MSRP)

 Movement: Quartz, Swiss Made